jaamo/garmin-live-extension/README.md

 ## How to use

-* Download this package to your local computer
+* Download this package to your local computer: https://github.com/jaamo/garmin-live-extension/archive/master.zip
 * Extract the folder to any location on your computer
 * Open *Google Chrome*
 * Open *Extensions* settings